 Remember, there is a difference in OSU and OTRS retirement criteria.
 The ability to continue health coverage through the University is dependent on being an OSU retiree regardless of your OTRS retiree status.
 If at any time you choose to drop retiree health, dental or vision with OSU, you will not be able to enroll again at a later date.
 You will also lose the premium supplement from OTRS, if applicable.

 We recommend contacting our office to discuss your specific situation.
-If you have questions about your health plan options, please contact Human Resources/Employee Services, (405) 744-5449.
+If you have questions about your health plan options, please contact OSU Benefits, (405) 744-5449.